wazuh/wazuh-documentation/source/cloud-service/account-billing/add-billing-details.rst

 5. Click **Save** to confirm the payment method.

-You can stop upcoming charges by canceling your environments.
+You can stop upcoming charges by :ref:`canceling your environments <cloud_stop_charges>`.
 Take into account that the cancellation cannot be undone and all data is completely deleted.